 Having electronic care planning means that your records are updated straight away.
-This means staff spend less time doing paperwork, providing them more time to give you care and support.
+This means you will see our staff using a device that looks like a mobile phone.
+This is the care planning handset where they are recording information about residents' care needs.
 It also means the management team have a quicker and clearer overview of your day-to-day care and that handovers between shift staff happen more quickly and accurately.
 This ensures the continuity of your care when shift changes occur and that the quality of your care can be easily monitored without delay.
 Your call system and sensors To help us ensure your safety, your bedroom is fitted with a 24-hour call system.
-These are programmed to alert staff if you were to need urgent help whilst in your room.
+The call system will help you to alert staff if you need urgent help whilst in your room.
 Funding, fees and other costs Funding your care We understand that the process of paying for residential care can be complicated.
 We are here to help if you have any questions about how your care can be funded.
 We can explain the funding, guide you through the process of making a funding application, and offer you support.
 Please note that we do not offer financial advice.
 Call us on 020 8922 2222 or email lwjc@jcare.org What funding do we accept?

 There are three main ways a place can be funded at our care home; self-funding, local authority funding and NHS Continuing Care funding.
 Self-funding This means you pay the full amount without any funding from your local authority or NHS.
 You are considered to be a self-funding resident if you have assets above £23,250.
 Local authority funding Your local authority can be approached to fund your placement.
 Anyone who has under £23,250 in savings or assets e.g. in banks, building societies, property or shares is eligible for local authority funding.
 If your assets exceed that sum then you will be a self-funder.
 If you own a property, this will be taken into account.
 There are some circumstances where they may disregard the value of your property, such as if your spouse or partner still lives there or a dependent over the age of 60.
 Client contribution This funding usually requires an additional 'client contribution' from you towards the cost of your care, at a rate set by the local authority.
 Family Contribution A Family Contribution (sometimes known as a Third Party Top-up) is the contribution we ask people to make to help bridge the gap between what a local authority will pay for the cost of care and the actual cost of care itself.
 Local authorities only pay on average about half of what the care home placement costs.
 At Jewish Care we usually ask the resident's children to contribute to this; we do not ask the resident or their spouse.
-For further information, please contact the Living with Jewish Care Team on 020 8922 2222 or email lwjc@jcare.org.
+For further information, please contact us on 020 8922 2222 or email helpline@jcare.org.
 You can also visit jewishcare.org/fees-and-funding NHS Continuing Care funding NHS Continuing Care funding is the name given to a package of care that is arranged and funded solely by the NHS.
 This is for people who do not need to be in hospital but have complex and ongoing healthcare needs.
-Fees 1 April 2024 to 31 March 2025 Here are the weekly fees associated with living in the care home: Residential care is £1,675.23 per week If there is respite care available:
+Fees 1 April 2025 to 31 March 2026 Here are the weekly fees associated with living in the care home: Residential care is £1,790.82 per week If there is respite care available: